Ras GTPase: Ras-targeted cancer treatments

+RAS inhibitors

 Other strategies have attempted to manipulate the regulation of the above-mentioned localization of Ras.
 Farnesyltransferase inhibitors have been developed to stop the farnesylation of Ras and therefore weaken its affinity to membranes.
 Other inhibitors are targeting the palmitoylation cycle of Ras through inhibiting depalmitoylation by acyl-protein thioesterases, potentially leading to a destabilization of the Ras cycle.

 A 2024 study published in the International Journal of Molecular Sciences described a novel inhibitor-finding strategy for mutated Ras molecules.
-The Ras mutations in the 12th residue position inhibit the bound of the regulatory GAP molecule to the mutated Ras, causing uncontrolled cell growth.
+The Ras mutations in the 12th residue position inhibit the binding of the regulatory GAP molecule to the mutated Ras, causing uncontrolled cell growth.
 The novel strategy proposes finding small glue molecules, which attach the mutated Ras to the GAP, prohibiting uncontrolled cell growth and restoring the normal function.
 For this goal a theoretical Ras-GAP conformation was designed with a several Å gap between the molecules, and a high-throughput in silico docking was performed for finding gluing agents.
 As a proof of concept, two novel molecules were described with satisfying biological activity.

+In 2026, the novel RAS inhibitor daraxonrasib completed a phase 3 clinical trial (RASolute 302) to assess efficacy compared to standard-of-care chemotherapy.